khemrajneupane/a2z-online/README.md

 Figure 23.
 Basic GraphQL schema

+However, in order to save time, we replace this default ````schema.graphql``` with already prepared code that is in src/amplify/backend/api folder.

 **2.8 Mock API**

 As a good practice, it is better to run the mock test of the GraphQL API before we actually deploy